The Centre of Town

 At the town end of Walton Street you’ll also find Little Clarendon Street, where you can get super hip and super smart threads, at Uncle Sam's and Clements and Church respectively.
 This street also boasts two of my personal Oxford food favourites: Demijohn, with its jewel-like liqueurs, and The Natural Bread Company, which is like a hug in café form and, of course, sells really tasty artisan bread.

 Just a little north of the city centre, off the Banbury Road, is a glorious little street called North Parade, packed with great restaurants, pubs and shops, and slightly reminiscent of rural France, with its hanging baskets of geraniums and tasteful bright colours.
-Here you can find art and crafts in Taurus Gallery, a wonderful woolly array in the Oxford Yarn Store, and the best of local Oxford food and drink in 2 North Parade.
+Here you can find art and crafts in Taurus Gallery, a wonderful woolly array in the Oxford Yarn Store, locally designed scarves, with a focus on ethical production, at Sugarscarf London, and the best of local Oxford food and drink in 2 North Parade.